apexfarm/ApexTriggerHandler/README.md

 ### 2.4 Props

-All static variables from the `Trigger` class are now accessible via the `context` object.
+All static properties from the `Trigger` class are now accessible via the `context` object.
 Always use `context` to access trigger properties, such as `context.oldList` and `context.newList`.

 ```java
 public class AccountTriggerHandler implements Triggers.BeforeInsert {